eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

-# Interfacing with the Terasic DE10-Nano\* Board's Built-in 3-axis Digital Accelerometer
+# Interfacing with the Terasic DE10-Nano\* Board's Built-in Accelerometer

 [//]: # (This syntax works like a comment, and won't appear in any output.)